curlconverter/curlconverter/README.md

 // ]
 ```

 If you use curlconverter in the browser, it needs two WASM files to work, `tree-sitter.wasm` and `tree-sitter-bash.wasm`, which it will request from the root directory of your web server.
-If you are hosting a static website and using Webpack, you need copy these files from the node_modules/ directory to your server's root directory in order to serve them.
+If you are hosting a static website and using Webpack, you need to copy these files from the node_modules/ directory to your server's root directory in order to serve them.
 You can look at the [webpack.config.js](https://github.com/curlconverter/curlconverter.github.io/blob/2e1722891be22b1bb5c47976fb7873f6eb86b94d/webpack.config.js#L130-L131) for [curlconverter.com](https://curlconverter.com/) to see how this is done.
 You will also need to set `{module: {experiments: {topLevelAwait: true}}}` in your webpack.config.js.

 ### Usage from the command line